lubuntu-team/blog/posts/newsletter/10/post.md

 Do you speak a language that isn't available to translate there?
 Let us know in the comments or [elsewhere](https://lubuntu.me/links/) and we will add that language.

+This week, we had several people translate Lubuntu!
+Emanuele Antonio Faraone translated into Italian, Carl Schwan into French, and Hans P. Möller into German!
+Thank you!

 Here are the translators who have contributed so far:

  - Henrik Christiansen (Danish)